What Is A Brand?

 - When will patients be able to benefit from this innovation?

-Consider all three missions of an AMC.
+Consider all three missions of an academic health center.
 While one – research, education, or patient care – may dominate your message, look for opportunities to frame it in terms of the larger mission.

 This linkage does not have to be forced or unnatural, but do take the time to consider potential synergies which may help the larger institution as a whole.